-Little known and until now, rarely travelled, the small island nation of Sri Lanka is beginning to make an impact as a holiday destination – and the vibrant capital Colombo is the first port of call for most visitors.
+Little known and until recently, the road less travelled, the small island nation of Sri Lanka is beginning to make an impact as a holiday destination — and the vibrant capital Colombo is the first port of call for most visitors.

 With a big focus on tourism now that the country is finally at peace, Sri Lanka has ventured out from India’s shadow and has finally put itself on the map.
 Colombo offers an engaging mix of cultural and historic attractions, along with fabulous cuisine.

 Here’s a city guide to the top things to see and do in Colombo.

 As a sea port for over 2,000 years on the East-West trade routes, Colombo was prime real estate and many wars were fought for control of the island.
 The district of Fort, where the Fort of Colombo was built by the Portuguese, conquered by the Dutch, and eventually ruled and destroyed by the British, is a web of majestic colonial buildings best explored on foot.